FaridPBBGE/Code-Genomics-and-Bioinformatics-Analyses/README.md

-# Code Compilation for Genomics and Bioinformatics Projects
+# Genomics and Bioinformatics Code Repository

-Welcome to my repository!
-This collection showcases the codes and scripts I have used and am currently using for my genomics and bioinformatics projects during my Ph.D. and postdoctoral research.
-The repository is organized into three main sections:
+Welcome to this repository, showcasing code and scripts developed and utilized during my Ph.D. and postdoctoral research in genomics and bioinformatics.
+This collection is organized for clarity and ease of navigation, providing practical examples of computational approaches in these fields.

-1. **Genomics**
-2. **Bioinformatics**
+## Repository Structure

+The repository is divided into three primary sections:

+1.  **Genomics:** Analyses related to genome-scale data.
+2.  **Bioinformatics:** Computational pipelines for biological data analysis.
-3. **Data Processing**
+3.  **Data Processing:** Scripts for data preparation, cleaning, and formatting.

-Each section contains sub-sections based on specific projects and tasks.
+Each section contains subdirectories organized by specific projects and analytical tasks, facilitating efficient browsing.

-## Languages Used
+## Technologies and Languages

-- **Bash**
-- **R**
+The code in this repository primarily utilizes the following technologies and programming languages:

+*   **Bash:** For shell scripting and command-line automation.
+*   **R:** For statistical computing, data analysis, and visualization.

 ## Genomics

-Genomics analysis cover the following topics:
-- **Genome-wide Association study (GWAS)**
-- **Population structure analysis using STRUCTURE v2.3.4 command line version**
+This section encompasses a range of genomics analyses, including:

+*   **Genome-Wide Association Studies (GWAS):** Scripts and workflows for identifying genetic associations with traits.
+*   **Population Structure Analysis:** Implementation of STRUCTURE v2.3.4 (command-line version) for population stratification.
-- **Linkage Disequilibrium (LD) decay**
+*   **Linkage Disequilibrium (LD) Decay Analysis:** Methods for assessing LD patterns in populations.
-- **Population genetics and genetic diversity analysis**
-- **to be continued**
+*   **Population Genetics and Genetic Diversity Analysis:** Tools for evaluating genetic variation and population dynamics.
+*   *(Future additions planned)*

-## Bioinformatics Pipelines
+## Bioinformatics

-These bioinformatics analysis pipelines were developed during my postdoctoral research at the Institute for Advancing Health Through Agriculture (IHA), Texas A&M AgriLife Research, College Station, TX.
-The pipelines cover the following tasks:
+This section primarily features pipelines developed during my postdoctoral research at the Institute for Advancing Health Through Agriculture (IHA), Texas A&M AgriLife Research, College Station, TX.
+Key areas include:

 ### RNA and DNA Sequencing Analysis

-- **Mapping reads**
-- **Identifying differentially expressed genes**
-- **Exploring alternative splicing events**
+*   **Read Mapping:** Scripts for aligning sequencing reads to reference genomes.
+*   **Differential Gene Expression Analysis:** Pipelines for identifying differentially expressed genes.
+*   **Alternative Splicing Analysis:** Tools for investigating alternative splicing events.

-### SNP Calling
+### Variant Calling

-- **Identifying and characterizing genetic variations using GATK**
+*   **Variant Identification and Characterization:** Utilizing GATK for single nucleotide polymorphism (SNP) and other variant calling.

-### Quality Control of Raw Sequencing Data
+### Raw Sequencing Data Quality Control

-- **Assessing data integrity**
-- **Filtering low-quality reads**
+*   **Data Integrity Assessment:** Methods for evaluating the quality and integrity of sequencing data.
+*   **Low-Quality Read Filtering:** Procedures for removing low-quality reads to improve downstream analysis.

-Scripts designed specifically for execution on the TAMU HPRC cluster are included, along with tool commands.
+Scripts optimized for execution on the Texas A&M High Performance Research Computing (HPRC) cluster are included, accompanied by illustrative command-line examples.

+## Data Processing

+This section contains scripts for data manipulation tasks, such as:

+*   Data cleaning and formatting for downstream analysis.
+*   Data conversion between different formats.
+*   Custom data processing workflows.